Teamwork/kommentaar/doc/syntax.markdown

 fields and only the documentation for the interface will be added to the output.

+Embedded structs are merged in to the parent struct, unless they have the applicable struct tag (as configured with `struct-tag`), in which case they're added as reference in the output.

 References are looked up in the customary locations (vendor, GOPATH).
 Invalid references are an error.